 For students who prefer to exercise outdoors, the West Hartford Reservoir is a picturesque spot for a walk, jog or bike ride.
 It hosts a paved 5K loop with a dedicated bike lane as well as trails for mountain biking.

-The Assistant Dean of Students and the Director of Student Services are also available to aid students when unexpected personal life issues occur during law school such as illness or bereavement, especially those that have the potential to affect a student’s academic success.
-Students are strongly encouraged to speak to the Student Services Office as soon as possible when these issues arise so that any necessary arrangements can be made and students can productively continue with their academics during a difficult personal situation.
+The Assistant Dean of Students and the Director of Student Affairs are also available to aid students when unexpected personal life issues occur during law school such as illness or bereavement, especially those that have the potential to affect a student’s academic success.
+Students are strongly encouraged to speak to the Student Affairs Office as soon as possible when these issues arise so that any necessary arrangements can be made and students can productively continue with their academics during a difficult personal situation.